"And you will face the sea of darkness, and all therein that may be explored"OOOOooozing holes in

 The weird mix of English dub and German signs over American hospitals adds to the tower of babble effect: the visceral cinematic language of Fulci is above all anti-structuralist.
 Words are meaningless, lies or esoteric curses, and once the border between life and death is crossed, all the world's a graveyard of the real.

-In this poem I wanted to create that feeling of being immersed in the unpleasant but fascinating world of "ugly" cinema, the ground zero of sleaze where making out or getting high in the dark accompanies onscreen imagery of decapitation and gore, creating a sludgy feel of anger and rage, vented in this case at Fulci "across the sea" in much the same way the lynch mob travels across the river to burn and torture the warlock in the pre-credit sequence of the film.
-Once we step out of the normal tedium of parentally sanctioned reality, the movie warns us, there is no going back to the delusions of "reason."
+In this poem I wanted to create that feeling of being immersed in the unpleasant but fascinating world of "ugly" cinema, the ground zero of sleaze where making out or getting high in the dark accompanies onscreen imagery of decapitation and gore, creating a sludgy feel of anger and rage, exaltation and despair, vented in this case at Fulci "across the sea" in much the same way the lynch mob travels across the river to burn and torture the warlock in the pre-credit sequence of the film.
+Once we step across the shore the normal tedium of parentally sanctioned reality, the movie warns us, there is no going back to the delusions of "reason."
+The boat sinks as soon as we cross, its bubbling a mocking laugh.